eerimoq/simba/doc/user-guide/socket-devices.rst

 --------

-At startup the Simba application creates a socket and starts listening for clients on port 47000.
+At startup the Simba application creates a socket and starts listening for clients on TCP port 47000.

 Devices
 ~~~~~~~